Connect with others who understand.

 Radon

 Radon is a radioactive gas that naturally forms when uranium found in rocks and soil breaks down.
 It is invisible and has no smell or taste.
-According to the Environmental Protection Agency, radon is the second leading cause of lung cancer behind smoking.
-It is also the leading cause of lung cancer in people who do not smoke.
+According to the Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer behind smoking.
+It’s also the leading cause of lung cancer in people who don’t smoke.

 Radon gas can be found in buildings in nearly any part of the United States, especially in basements.
 Breathing in radon exposes your lungs to microdoses of radiation, increasing your risk of developing lung cancer.